 Why Grading Matters?

 It’s important to establish our reason for taking grades in the first place.
-Otherwise, we would all be tempted to just throw them out the window!
+Otherwise, we would all be tempted to just throw every assignment out the window!

 Save Time on Grading with Tech Tools